avmar29/avmar29.github.io/useful_resources_aru.md

 ---
-theme: jekyll-theme-minimal
+layout: page
-title: Useful Web Resources
+title: "Useful Web Resources"
 description: Useful online resources to get the information about genes, proteins, their expression and regulation in different cells and tissues of human and animal models.
+permalink: /useful-web-resources
 ---

 ## USEFUL WEB RESOURCES (AU ARU)